Large-model reload stability and B200 controls

 The B200 updates are in that same category.
 Preset path resolution, model-size detection, worker error propagation, cleanup traps, and progress monitoring all become less brittle.
 The added controls (INVARLOCK_SKIP_OVERHEAD_CHECK plus configurable primary-metric acceptance ranges) give CI/release profiles a cleaner way to handle oversized models without editing code or relying on the older tiny-relax escape hatch.

-The release also adds the first comprehensive proof-pack guide, which matters because these larger runs are not just about getting to the end: they need to leave behind enough context for someone else to understand what happened.
+The release also adds the first comprehensive evidence-pack guide, which matters because these larger runs are not just about getting to the end: they need to leave behind enough context for someone else to understand what happened.

 For the immutable release record, read the tagged CHANGELOG.md for v0.3.1.